Comparison

 For a significant segment of buyers evaluating Scrunch, Metricus is the more practical and cost-effective choice.
 Here are the specific scenarios where that's true.

-First-time AI visibility audit.
+First-time AI visibility report.
 If you've never checked how AI engines talk about your brand — or aren't sure what AI visibility means for your business — jumping straight to a $300/month monitoring subscription is like buying a gym membership before you know what exercises you need.
 Start with a single report.
 Understand the landscape.
 See what AI is saying, where it's pulling data from, and what needs fixing.
 Then decide whether ongoing monitoring is worth it.
-A $99 Snapshot or $299 Deep Dive gives you that baseline without any commitment.
+The $499 Snapshot gives you that baseline without any commitment.

-Budget-conscious teams.
+Budget-conscious B2B SMBs.
 The math is straightforward.
-Metricus costs $99 to $499 for a complete report.
+The Metricus Snapshot is $499 one-time.
 Scrunch costs $3,600 or more per year.
-Even if you buy a Metricus report every quarter — which is more frequent than most businesses need — you're spending $1,196 per year for Deep Dive reports versus $3,600 for Scrunch's entry plan.
-That's a 67% savings with the added benefit of source attribution and action steps in every report.
+Even ordering two Metricus Snapshots a year — which is more than most businesses need — you're spending $998 versus $3,600 for Scrunch's entry plan.
+That's a 72% savings with the added benefit of a source map, drop-in files, and action steps.

 Action-oriented marketers.
 If your primary goal is to find out what's wrong and fix it, Metricus is built for that workflow.
 Every report includes source URLs showing which web pages are shaping AI's answers about your brand, plus a prioritized action plan telling you what to fix first.
 You're not paying for a dashboard to stare at — you're paying for a diagnostic that tells you what to do.
 The difference between monitoring and diagnosing is the difference between knowing your AI visibility score and knowing how to change it.

 Agencies managing multiple clients.
 Agency economics don't align well with per-seat, per-client subscription tools.
 If you manage 15 clients, that's 15 Scrunch subscriptions at $300/month each — $4,500/month, $54,000/year.
-With Metricus, you order a report per client when they need one.
-A Deep Dive for each client runs $4,485 total, with no ongoing commitment.
+With Metricus, you order a Snapshot per client when they need one.
+Fifteen Snapshots run $7,485 total, with no ongoing commitment.
 When a client asks for a follow-up audit in six months, you order another report.
 The per-client economics are dramatically better, and each report is a shareable deliverable you can hand directly to the client.

 Sources: Scrunch AI pricing and features verified from vendor website, March 2026.
 Metricus report methodology and pricing at metricusapp.com/methodology.
 For a broader comparison of AI visibility tools, see our buyer's guide to AI visibility tools in 2026.